-It should be noted lastly that, in the Federal Republic of Germany, social security debts incurred prior to the bankruptcy have become "debts incurred by the general body of creditors" (Sec.
-59, I, 3 of the Bankruptcy Code).
-The territorial solution must not, however, impair the application of Article 92 of Council Regulation No. 1408/71 on social security for migrant workers, where-by "Contributions payable to an institution of one Member State may be collected in the territory of another Member State in accordance with the administrative procedure and with the guarantees and privileges applicable to the collection of contributions payable to the corresponding institution of the latter State.
-The procedure for the implementation of /This provision/ shall be governed by agreements between Member States /which/ may also cover procedures for enforcing payment"114.
+It should be noted lastly that, in the Federal Republic of Germany, social security debts incurred prior to the bankruptcy have become 'debts incurred by the general body of creditors' (KO, s.
+59(I)(3)).
+The territorial solution must not, however, impair the application of Article 92 of Council Regulation No 1408/71 on social security for migrant workers, whereby 'Contributions payable to an institution of one Member State may be collected in the territory of another Member State in accordance with the administrative procedure and with the guarantees and privileges applicable to the collection of contributions payable to the corresponding institution of the latter State.
+The procedure for the implementation of [this provision] shall be governed by agreements between Member States [which] may also cover procedures for enforcing payment.1

-Although, therefore, Article 44(3) in no way changes the current situation in international law as regards fiscal and social security preferential rights, it does introduce a definite innovation by authorizing tax and social security authorities (irrespective, in the case of the latter, of what has just been said) to prove abroad, as unsecured creditors, the unsatisfied portion of their claims115.
-The procedure for admission will be that of the law governing the bankruptcy, though it must be remembered that disputes relating to such claims will remain subject to the jurisdiction of the courts of the State under whose authority these authorities and bodies fall (Article 15(7)(a) of the convention).
+Although, therefore, Article 44(3) in no way changes the current situation in international law as regards fiscal and social security preferential rights, it does introduce a definite innovation by authorizing tax and social security authorities (irrespective, in the case of the latter, of what has just been said) to prove abroad, as unsecured creditors, the unsatisfied portion of their claims.2 The procedure for admission will be that of the law governing the bankruptcy, though it must be remembered that disputes relating to such claims will remain subject to the jurisdiction of the courts of the State under whose authority these authorities and bodies fall (Article 15, point 7(a), of the Convention).